mrFred-1a4/crafty/README.md

 # Fork of Crafty Controler
 > created by Freddy0 for publishing on Unraid

-# Important: Latest Changes
-The project is now hosted on both GitLab and GitHub.
-GitLab has been setup to push changes to the GitHub project, signalling that we would like to move away from GitLab in the near future.

 ## What is Crafty?
 Crafty is a Minecraft Server Wrapper / Controller / Launcher.
 The purpose of Crafty is to launch a Minecraft server in the background and present